 4. Industry regulations

-Your sector may have specific requirements for keeping data as secure a possible to industry standards.
+Your sector may have specific requirements for keeping data as secure as possible to meet industry standards.
 In select industries, laws dictate specific requirements for hosting and data storage setups.
 Factors such as server location and redundancy levels might be stipulated to ensure uninterrupted service.

 5. Compatibility with your current CMS